TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 ## Potentially useful

-No. Of course, most people I spoke to are not trying to make something that's *actually* useful, but they are trying to make something that could be potentially useful to a real world "use case".
+No. Of course, most people I spoke to are not trying to make something that's *actually* useful, but they are trying to make something that could be *potentially* useful to a real world "use case".

-It seems like a large part of their work is drawing the lines between their work and a "use case".
+It seems like a large part of their work is drawing lines between their work and a "use case".
 This link needs to be clear, and it needs to be talked about a lot.
-Sometimes, the research will be started by identifying a "use case", and then basing investigations around that.
+Sometimes, a research project gets initiated by identifying a "use case", and then basing all investigations around that.

 I think this is really stupid.